cdelgehier/oio-docs/doc/source/admin-guide/configuration_swift.rst

 workers
 -------

-Describes the number of children processes.
-These children workers manage the incoming requests while the master process monitor its worker children.
+Describes the number of child processes.
+These child workers manage incoming requests while the master process monitors its worker children.
 When a child dies, it is spawned again.

 * Format: positive integer